ayoubboumezaid/AI_IMAGE_GENERATOR/README.md

 - Imagine AI API Key

 ## Support and Contributions
-For any questions, issues, or suggestions, please feel free to contact [your email or GitHub username].
+For any questions, issues, or suggestions, please feel free to contact [boumezaid241999@gmail.com].
 Contributions are highly appreciated, whether in the form of pull requests or issue reports.

 ## License
 [Include your license information]